Quick Navigation

 Maintain a regular walking routine for the male dog, ensuring that he receives sufficient exercise for his breed and size.

-Regularly walking the male dog may assist in keeping him away from the female and guarantee that he is tired when he returns home.
+Walking the male dog on a regular basis may help to keep him away from the female and ensure that he is tired when he returns home.

 When the female is in heat, don’t take her for a stroll since she might distract male canines in the area.